hyperledger/fabric/docs/source/write_first_app.rst

 users to **query** a ledger (asking for specific records it contains), or to **update** it (adding records to it).

-Our application, composed in Javascript, leverages the node.js SDK to interact with the network (where our ledger exists).
+Our application, composed in Javascript, leverages the Node.js SDK to interact with the network (where our ledger exists).
 This tutorial will guide you through the three steps involved in writing your first application.

-  **1. Starting a test fabric blockchain network.** We need some basic components in our Fabric in order to query and update the ledger.
+  **1. Starting a test Fabric blockchain network.** We need some basic components in our Fabric in order to query and update the ledger.
 These components -- a peer node, ordering node and Certificate Authority -- serve as the backbone of our network; we'll also have a CLI container used for a few administrative commands.